Symphony No. 1 (Rachmaninoff): Composer's reaction

 Rachmaninoff wrote to composer Alexander Zatayevich on May 6 "of my impressions of the performance of the symphony ... though it is difficult for me."
 This letter has been cited frequently for the composer's opinion of Glazunov's lack of conducting skill.
 However, Rachmaninoff also writes extensively about his impression of the symphony itself:

 Long after the fact, Rachmaninoff told his biographer Oskar von Riesemann, "I returned to Moscow a changed man.
 My confidence in myself had received a sudden blow.
 Agonizing hours spent in doubt and hard thinking had brought me to the conclusion that I ought to give up composing."
 However, the composer's comments to Zatayevich seem considerably more rational, even logical.
 Nor had the press been entirely unfavorable toward the symphony (see above).
 It may have been on subsequent reflection that Rachmaninoff suffered his psychological collapse.

 As Harrison points out, "This delay in Rachmaninoff's collapse has never been, and presumably never will be, satisfactorily explained."
 One question some scholars have asked is whether the symphony had an autobiographical element that gave its failure a more personal dimension.
 According to many sources, the original manuscript, now lost, carried a dedication to "A. L." plus the epigraph to Leo Tolstoy's novel Anna Karenina, "Vengeance is mine; I will repay."
-A. L. was Anna Lodyzhenskaya, the beautiful Gypsy wife of his friend Peter Lodyzhensky.
+A. L. was Anna Lodyzhenskaya, the beautiful Romani wife of his friend Peter Lodyzhensky.
 He had also dedicated the Caprice Bohémien to her.
 Whether Rachmaninoff's regard for her was merely infatuation or something more serious cannot be known.
 Neither can the connection between the two of them and Anna Karenina, or between the biblical quotation and the religious chants providing the basis for the symphony's thematic material.

 When the collapse came, Rachmaninoff was left totally shattered.
 He had begun sketches for another symphony but now abandoned them and was unable to compose until 1900, when family members and friends convinced him to seek hypnotic therapy with Dr. Nikolai Dahl.
 The product of these meetings was the Second Piano Concerto, premiered in 1901.
 But during this period he focused on conducting and performing, so the time was not lost at all.
 One stroke of good fortune came from impresario Savva Mamontov, who two years earlier had founded the Moscow Private Russian Opera Company.
 He offered Rachmaninoff the post of assistant conductor for the 1897-8 season, which the composer accepted.
 He also acted as a soloist in many concerts.